SohaT7/Movies-ETL/README.md

 ## Overview of the Analysis
 ### Purpose:
-The purpose of this project is to create an automated ETL (Extract, Transform, Load) pipeline that takes in data on movies and movie ratings from two sources (and three different files), transforms that data, and then loads it into a SQL database.
+The purpose of this project is to create an automated ETL (Extract, Transform, Load) pipeline that takes in data on movies and movie ratings from two sources (and three different files), transforms that data, and then loads it into a SQL movies database.

 ### About the Dataset:
 The dataset comprises of the following three data files: